pivotal-cf/docs-build-service/installing.md

    **Note:** In the credentials file all the local paths need to be absolute.

 1) Create a parameters file that specifies the parameters for the installation.
-   This file will also be used by `duffle` during the installation
+   This file will be used by `duffle` during the installation.
+This need for this file can optionally be replaced by using the `--set` flag to set parameters explicitly as covered later.

     Here is a template for the `paramerters.json` file
    ```json